sebastian-mutz/fplt/README.md

 end program check_maps01
 ```

-The code above will generate the map below; not changing the projection and theme will make FPLT default to a Mercator projection and the light theme (map at bottom):
+The code above will generate the Lambert conic conformal projection map below (bottom left); not changing the projection will make FPLT default to a Mercator projection (top left).
+The Miller cylindrical and orthographic projection can be applied by setting the projection to *J* and *G*, respectively.

 ![map](doc/media/map.png)